builders-blueprint-series/from-coder-to-engineer/body-new/chapter-5.md

 ### The Problem with God Classes

 - God classes are considered objects that have too many responsibilities.
+- They may be considered testable where all branches have coverage.
+But the amount of tests required per class may be too high.
+- Traditionally God classes form when they are performing logic that should be done by another object or performed in a different layer.

 #### God classes performing after-effects